 EBC was among first pioneers in the study of Indian philosophy.
 During his stay in Calcutta he contributed actively to the Bibliotheca Indica.
-In Cambridge, he introduced a full curriculum in Oriental languages: the Semitic languages tripos was established in 1878, the Oriental languages tripos in 1895, the Indian languages tripos in 1903, in addition a Board of Oriental studies and a Board of I.C.S. studies were formed.
+At Cambridge, he introduced a full curriculum in Oriental languages: the Semitic languages tripos was established in 1878, the Oriental languages tripos in 1895, the Indian languages tripos in 1903, in addition a Board of Oriental studies and a Board of I.C.S. studies were formed.
 He was, according to his students, an excellent teacher.
-He taught Persian to Fitzgerald and introduced Umar Khayyam to him.
-His other students included Bendall, Boyd, Francis, Rouse, and Webster.
+He taught Persian to Fitzgerald and introduced ‘Umar Khayyām to him.
+His other students included Bendall, Boyd, Francis, Rouse, F. W. Thomas, and Webster.
+In India he had learned Hindūstānī and Bengalī.
 In addition to Indology and Persian, he was also interested in Hebrew, Spanish and Cymric, and in patristic literature.
 As a lay botanist he collected a complete flora of Cambridgeshire.

-Publications: a great number of articles in Westminster Review, Asiatic Journal, Journal of Philology, Gentleman’s Magazine, JASB, Calcutta Review.
+Publications: A great number of articles in Westminster Review, Asiatic Journal, Journal of Philology, Gentleman’s Magazine, JASB, Calcutta Review.

-– translated: Vikramorvaśī, an Indian drama.
+– Translated: Vikramorvaśī, an Indian drama.
 118 p.
 Hertford 1851; The Aphorisms of Sandilya with the Commentary of Swapneswara, or the Hindu doctrine of faith.
 114 p.
 B.I.
 84. Calcutta 1878 (Bhaktisūtra).

-– edited: The Prakrita-Prakasa, or the Prakrit Grammar of Vararuci with the comm.
+– Edited: The Prakrita-Prakasa, or the Prakrit Grammar of Vararuci with the comm.
 (Manorama) of Bhamaha.
 236 p.
 Hertford 1854, 2nd ed.
-187?.
+L. 1868.

-– edited with E. Röer, R. N. Vidyaratna, M. Nyayaratna and S. Samasrami: Taittirīya-Samhitā, with the commentary of Mādhava-Achārya.
+– Edited with E. Röer, R. N. Vidyaratna, M. Nyayaratna and S. Samasrami: Taittirīya-Samhitā, with the commentary of Mādhava-Achārya.
 1-10.
 B.I.
 26. Calcutta 1854-99 (begun by Roer in 1854, then by Cowell in 1858-64).

-– edited and translated: Kausītakibrāhmanopanisad with the Commentary of Sankarānanda.
+– Edited and translated: Kausītakibrāhmanopanisad with the Commentary of Sankarānanda.
 191 p.
 B.I.
 39. Calcutta 1861-65; Maitrī or Maitrāyanīya Upanisad.
 With the Commentry of Rāmatīrtha.
 291 p.
 B.I.
 42. Calcutta 1862-70; with M. C. Nyayaratna, The Kusumanjali or Hindoo proof of the existence of a supreme being, by Udayana Acharya, with the comm. of Hari Dasa Bhattacharya.
 15+65+ 85 p.
 Calcutta 1864.

 – Short Introduction to the ordinary Prakrit of the Sanskrit Dramas.
 39 p.
 L. 1875.

-– edited and translated: “The Tattva-Muktâvâlî of Gauḍa-pûrṇânanda-chakra-vartin”, JRAS 15, 1883, 137-173.
+– Edited and translated: “The Tattva-Muktâvâlî of Gauḍa-pûrṇânanda-chakra-vartin”, JRAS 15, 1883, 137-173.

-– edited with R. A. Neil: Divyāvadāna.
+– Edited with R. A. Neil: Divyāvadāna.
 A collection of early Buddhist legends.
 712 p.
 Cambridge 1886.

-– translated with A. E. Gough: Mādhavācārya, Sarvadarśanasangraha or review of the different systems of Hindu philosophy.
+– Translated with A. E. Gough: Mādhavācārya, Sarvadarśanasangraha or review of the different systems of Hindu philosophy.
 293 p.
 L. 1882.

-– ed. and tr.: Buddhakarita.
+– Ed. and tr.: Buddhakarita.
 1-2.
 195+?? p.
 An.Ox.
 Aryan Ser.
 7-8.
 Oxford 1893-94.

-– edited: Jātaka or stories of Buddha’s former births.
+– Edited: Jātaka or stories of Buddha’s former births.
 Translated by various hands.
 1-6 in 1-3.
-Cambridge 1895-1913.
+Cambridge 1895-1913 (vol. 2 by EBC).

-– translated with F. W. Thomas: The Harṣacarita of Bāṇa.
+– Translated with F. W. Thomas: The Harṣacarita of Bāṇa.
 12+284 p.
 L. 1897.

-– translated: Three Episodes from the Old Bengali Poem “Caṇḍī”.
+– Translated: Three Episodes from the Old Bengali Poem “Caṇḍī”.
 8+46 p.
 JASB 71, Extra Number 2.
 Calcutta 1902.

-– further publications on Cymric (in Cymmrodor 1-5), folkloristics (Journal of Philology 1868, 1872, 1876), etc.
+– Further publications on Cymric (in Cymmrodor 1-5), folkloristics (Journal of Philology 1868, 1872, 1876), etc.